galno1053-bot/jkjk/README.md

 1. Click "Connect Wallet" in the top-right corner
 2. Select your preferred wallet
-3. Ensure you're connected to Monad Mainnet Beta (chain ID: 9745)
+3. Ensure you're connected to Monad Testnet (chain ID: 10143)

 ### Using the Tools